TritonDataCenter/rfd/rfd/0026/README.md

 sdc-voladm restart-volume-zone [--owner owner-uuid] shared-volume-uuid]
 ```

-If Docker containers use the shared volumes that need to be restarted,
+If active containers reference the shared volumes that need to be restarted,
 `sdc-voladm` doesn't restart the shared volume zones and instead outputs the
 containers' uuids so that the operator knows which containers are still using
 them.